How to Detect and Prevent iGaming Affiliate Fraud as an Operator

 A large number of chargebacks

 This is another popular type of iGaming payment fraud through which malevolent players can negatively affect gambling operators.
-This type of iGaming fraud usually involves a player depositing funds, using it all to gamble in a short amount of time, and then requesting a refund from their financial institution using a false reason for the claim.
+This type of iGaming fraud usually involves a player depositing funds, using them all to gamble in a short amount of time, and then requesting a refund from their financial institution using a false reason for the claim.
 Fortunately, operators who keep records of the activity of their players should be able to have enough evidence to dispute fraudulent chargebacks successfully.

 The main consequences of iGaming affiliate fraud